Steve Rodehutskors: College career

 Rodehutskors played CIS football for the Calgary Dinos, winning the 21st Vanier Cup in 1985.
-He played football with the Strathmore Spartans before his time with the Dinos.
-Steve also play high school basketball with the Spartans.
+He had not played football before his time with the Dinos, previously having participated in high school basketball.

 Professional career

-Rodehutskors was selected by the Winnipeg Blue Bombers of the CFL with the 22nd pick in the 1987 CFL Draft.
+Rodehutskors was selected by the Winnipeg Blue Bombers of the CFL with the 22nd pick in the 1987 CFL draft.
 He played for the Blue Bombers from 1987 to 1991, winning the 76th Grey Cup in 1988 and the 78th Grey Cup in 1990.
 He signed with the CFL's BC Lions in 1992 and played for them from 1992 to 1993.
-Rodehutskors was traded to the Toronto Argonauts early in the 1993 season for a first round pick in the 1994 CFL Draft.
+Rodehutskors was traded to the Toronto Argonauts early in the 1993 season for a first round pick in the 1994 CFL draft.
 He was released by the Argonauts before the start of the 1994 season.
 He signed with the Saskatchewan Roughriders of the CFL during the 1994 off-season and was released by the team prior to the 1994 season.